-Laboratory notebooks will be graded at three times during the semester for accuracy and completeness.
-Please maintain a physical notebook that you keep in lab and update during lab time.
+Electronic laboratory notebooks on OneNote will be graded four times during the semester for accuracy and completeness.
+The link to your electronic laboratory notebook can be found in Canvas by clicking the "Class Notebook" tab on the left side of the course site.
 Guidelines for the notebooks will be posted on Canvas.